shiprasinghiitmandi/Humans-CGIs-clustering/README.md

 # ACCESSING CLUSTER-WISE CYTOSCAPE STRING AND PHYSICAL NETWORKS
 step1: download the ctyoscape software into your desktop

-step2: download the STRING_PHYSICAL_SESSIONS.cys file from this repository.
+step2: download the GO_STRING_physical.cys file from this repository.

-step3: open STRING_PHYSICAL_SESSIONS.cys.
-It should automatically open with the cytoscape software which you downloaded.
+step3: open GO_STRING_physical.cys, it should automatically open with the cytoscape software which you downloaded.

 step4: If the networks panel is not automatically opened, go to the left panel and open the networks panel.

-step5: Networks with the names cl1(physical), cl2(physical, etc refers to the clusterwise main physical networks, while the networks with the names such as cl1_0.9_STRING, cl2_0.9_STRING, etc are the cluster-wise main STRING networks. networks with names like random_cl1_string0.9 are random string networks for respective clusters, while networks with names like cl1_physical_random are cluster-wise random physical networks.
-These random networks were generated in order to assess the significance of the hub proteins obtain in the main(actual) networks of different clusters.
+step5: Networks with the names cl1_physical, cl2_physical, etc refers to the clusterwise main physical networks, while the networks with the names such as STRINGcl1,STRINGcl2, etc are the cluster-wise main STRING networks.

 step6: the node table for each network can also be accessed from the bottom right panel where several network centrality metrics for each protein are available and  can be analysed.